STANDING ORDERS OF THE DOWNHILL ONLY CLUB

 The sub-committee shall liaise with the Wengen Manager and shall provide assistance and advice to him in the running of Club activities in the village and in the initiation of social activities for the benefit of Members during the ski season.
 The Wengen Manager may attend and speak at meetings of the sub-committee but shall not be a member of it.

 The Communications & Marketing Subcommittee is responsible for:

-1. The promotion of the Club and its activities internally and externally and for the design, production and distribution of printed and on-line material for the membership and for use outside the Club.
+- The promotion of the Club and its activities internally and externally and for the design, production and distribution of printed and on-line material for Members and for use outside the Club.

-2. The Club’s website, social media marketing, such as Facebook and Twitter, support for the editor in the production of the Journal, the mid-year Newsletter and such other material as is required for communications with the Membership or externally.
+- The Club’s website, social media marketing, such as Facebook and Twitter, support for the editor in the production of the Journal, the mid-year Newsletter and such other material as is required for communications with Members or externally.

 The subcommittee shall comprise, among others, the Editor, the Webmaster, the Advertising Manager and, ex-officio, the Membership Secretary and the Design Co-ordinator.